View Runtime Details¶

 View running instances¶

-The running instances you see in the Runtime pane provide insights into the active replicas of your component in the selected environment.
+The running instances you see on the Runtime page provide insights into the active replicas of your component in the selected environment.

 - You can view details of each active replica and its associated real-time CPU and memory usage, status, restarts, and the time of the last activity.

-- All metrics such as the total and replica-level CPU and memory usage displayed in the Runtime pane are real-time data and are instantaneous representations of a component's current state.
+- All metrics such as the total and replica-level CPU and memory usage displayed on the Runtime page are real-time data and are instantaneous representations of a component's current state.

-- You can go to the Observability view of a component to see historical metrics and usage trends.
+- You can take a look at the observability metrics of a component to see historical data and usage trends.

 Observe real-time container logs¶

-Unlike the logs available in the Observability view of a component, these logs are fetched in real-time from the data plane and are not historical.
-Therefore, you can only see logs of active containers and logs from the last shutdown container.
+Unlike the logs available in the Observability Metrics of a component, these logs are fetched in real-time from the data plane and are not historical.
+Therefore, you can only see logs of active containers and the last shutdown container.

 - Display Previous Logs: Enable to retrieve logs from the last shutdown/crashed/restarted container of an instance.